Uma Thurman Takes The Stand In Bitter Custody Dispute

 Thurman conceived her daughter Luna in 2011, following several breakups.
 When asked how Busson responded to the pregnancy news, Thurman answered in a shaky voice.

-“Um, he looked at me and said, ‘Well the child won’t share your last name, cannot be a U.S. citizen and can’t have a U.S. passport and will be raised Catholic.”
+“Um, he looked at me and said, ‘Well the child won’t share your last name, cannot be a U.S. citizen and can’t have a U.S. passport and will be raised Catholic.'”

 Even though their relationship was still “terrible,” the engagement ring was returned to her in 2012, but without a marriage proposal.
-Then, when Luna was around 18 months old, they finally split.
+Then, when Luna was around 18-months-old, they finally split.

 The actress said that she didn’t hear from Busson for quite a while until his secretary contacted her saying that he wanted to visit his daughter.
 Arguments over overnight access visits resulted in Busson suing Thurman for partial custody.